 Really the only good way to keep them safe is to move them out of harm's reach and get in the habit of not leaving them out.

 To help get in this habit it is best to set yourself up a charging station somewhere completely out of reach like a kitchen worktop or a study room where your bunny does not have access and make your gadgets permanent home when they are plugged in.

 Lastly, never rely on telling your bunny off or using bitter sprays to stop your bunny chewing electrical cables.
-It wont stop them.
-Only hiding away the cables will make it totally safe.
+It will not stop them.
+Only hiding away the cables will make it safe.